abds059/TryHackMe-Writeups-And-Notes/Intro Rooms/Cyber Kill Chain.md

 - Can get noisy as it requires interaction with the target organisation
 - Using network port scanning to identify live and active hosts
-- Doing physiacal recon (Visiting the premises physically to identify entry points, security measures and personal behaviour)
+- Doing physical recon (Visiting the premises physically to identify entry points, security measures and personal behaviour)

 ### Counter Measure Against Reconnaisance